Skip to main content

 • Photographs

 Each entry must be original in concept, design, and execution and may not violate U.S. copyright laws.
-Any entry that has been copied from an existing photo or image (including a painting, graphic, or advertisement) that was created by someone other than the student is a violation of the competition rules and will not be accepted.
-For more information on copyright laws, we recommend reading Scholastic's Guide to Copyright and Plagiarism
+Any entry copied from an existing photo or image (including a painting, graphic, or advertisement) created by someone other than the student is a violation of the competition rules and will not be accepted.
+We recommend reading Scholastic's Guide to Copyright and Plagiarism for more information on copyright laws